KakhaberiKarenashvili/LeetCode-Clone-with-.NET-8.0/README.md

     PostgreSQL: Robust relational database system.
     Docker: Containerization for secure and isolated code execution environments.

-for testing purposes:
+how to run:
-navigate into compilation-service directory
+- navigate into compilation-service directory
--> bocker build -t compilation-service .
+- docker build -t compilation-service .
--> docker run -p 5144:5144 compilation-service
+- docker run -p 5144:5144 compilation-service
-u should run informaticsge with your IDE
+- should run informaticsge with your IDE